Western Union (film): Plot

 Sometime later, a confrontation takes place between men working on the forward line and a band of drunken Indians.
 When one of the Indians tries to steal some equipment, a nervous Blake shoots him, ignoring Shaw's order to remain calm.
 After word arrives that the main camp is under attack by other Indians, the Western Union men rush back to help with the defense.
 At the main camp, Slade's men, who are again disguised as Indians, steal the Western Union horses.
 The company discover the ruse when one of the wounded Indians turns out to be a white man.
 Forced to buy back their stolen horses from Slade, Creighton becomes suspicious of Shaw's involvement, especially when he admits to knowing the gang.

 Soon the U.S. Army arrives and announces the Indians have now refused to allow the telegraph lines to go through their territory in response to Blake's shooting of the drunken Indian.
 Creighton, Shaw, and Blake ride out to convince Chief Spotted Horse to allow them to build the line through Indian territory, even though the man Blake wounded was Spotted Horse's son.
-Creighton is finally able to persuade the Indians to allow them passage, and work continues until the company approaches Salt Lake City.
+Creighton demonstrates electricity to persuade the Indians to allow them passage, and work continues until the company approaches Salt Lake City.

 Sometime later, Shaw receives word that Jack Slade wants to meet with him.
 On the way to see Slade, Shaw is captured and bound by Slade's men.
 Slade says his group is going to burn down the Western Union camp and they don't want Shaw to interfere.
-After Slade and his men ride off, Shaw escapes from his ropes (using the smoldering embers of Slade's campfire),but returns too late to prevent the fire.
+After Slade and his men ride off, Shaw escapes from his ropes (using the smoldering embers of Slade's campfire), but returns too late to prevent the fire.
 He helps rescue some of the Western Union men from the flames and burns his hands in the process (or so he lets everyone believe as he burnt them in the campfire).

 After the fire, Creighton confronts Shaw for an explanation, but Shaw does not reveal what he knows and is fired by Creighton.
 As Shaw leaves the camp, he tells Blake that Slade is actually Shaw's brother and that he, Shaw, will find Slade's gang and stop them from interfering with the telegraph project.
 Shaw rides off and finds Slade and his men in a nearby town.
 At the barber shop, Shaw confronts his brother, whose gun is concealed under the barber's sheet.
 Slade shoots Shaw through the sheet.
 Shaw fights back in spite of his wound, killing some of the gang members, and then dies.
 Blake arrives and continues the fight with Slade who dies from his wounds.
 Soon after, the Western Union line is completed and the workers celebrate.
 When Sue laments the absence of Shaw, Creighton tells her that Shaw can hear them.